johngage/TLPeaceFoundation/content/post/Building teglapeace.org/index.md

 ##### How are images displayed?

-The important thing for the Wowchemy software to know is exactly where the image is stored.
+The important thing for the software to know is exactly where the image is stored.
 It might be in the same folder as the text, which is in a file named "index.md", so the "src=tl.logo.png" means the image is there, next to "index.md" , or it might be in a special folder just for images available to all pages, which is why the words 'library="true" 'are inside the curly brackets.
 {{% callout note %}}

 Found the source code for gallery.
 It's either local or static/media.
 Here's location.